Rovensko pod Troskami: Administrative division

+Etymology

+The suffix -sko in the name Rovensko indicated that settlement was either connected in some way to the nearby village of Roveň, or that it was founded on the site of an abandoned village called Roveň and took its name.

 Geography

 Rovensko pod Troskami is located about 27 km southeast of Liberec.
 It lies mostly in the Jičín Uplands, only the eastern part of the municipal territory extends into the Ještěd–Kozákov Ridge.
 The highest point is the hill Kámen at 440 m above sea level.
 The Veselka Stream flows through the town.

 History

 The first written mention of Rovensko pod Troskami is from 1371.

 Transport

 Rovensko pod Troskami is located on the railway line Hradec Králové–Turnov.